 • The conference is charged at a total of £165.00 per person

-• If you would like to attend the conference, please make your payment by Monday 30th June 2025 via this link.
+If you would like to attend the conference, please make your payment by Friday 8th August 2025 by clicking here.

 Submission of papers